dotnet/docs-aspire/docs/messaging/rabbitmq-integration.md

 #### Metrics

 The .NET Aspire RabbitMQ integration currently doesn't support metrics by default.
-Check back for updates on this feature.

 ## See also